gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 This technique is useful for all Go functions that have arguments of type `any`, which is simply an alias for `interface{}`, which is again just two pointers.

 Let's go step-wise: first we'll print each `any` argument along with their RTTI information, and the value will be an opaque pointer.
-In a second step we'll print the value.
+In a second step we'll print the value if the RTTI indicates that the argument is in fact a string.

-We create corresponding DTrace types for Go's `runtime.Type` as defined [here](https://github.com/golang/go/blob/release-branch.go1.25/src/internal/abi/type.go#L20):
+This RTTI is defined by Go as `runtime.Type` [here](https://github.com/golang/go/blob/release-branch.go1.25/src/internal/abi/type.go#L20):

 ```go
 type Type struct {